 About This Project

-I started this project because every customer email asked me “what blade?” and my honest answer was “I don’t know — I never tested systematically.”
-Now I’m fixing that.
+ORMIXA started this project because every customer email asked the same question — “what blade?” — and the honest answer was “we don’t know, we never tested systematically.”
+This database is the fix.

-The razor used in every test is the same physical unit — my personal daily driver.
+The razor used in every test is the same physical unit — the test team’s daily driver.

 Want to Try TC4 Yourself?

-If you want to validate this testing methodology with your own blades, the Vector TC4 is the same razor I’m using in every test.
+If you want to validate this testing methodology with your own blades, the Vector TC4 is the same razor used in every test in this database.